 A wooden barrel can be used for salting fish, meat, and fat, as well as pickling cucumbers, tomatoes, cabbage, apples, and watermelons.

 First, you need to prepare a strong brine.
-Boil water, put bay leaf, allspice, and black pepper black.
+Boil water, add 120 g salt, bay leaf, allspice, and black pepper.

 Then cut pork into pieces with a palm width, sprinkle with a mixture of seasoning, and tightly put in an oak barrel.
 Brine a little cool and pour them fat.

 Top put the oppression and leave for 3-4 hours until everything is completely cool.